zhehaowang/zhehao.me/book-notes/ecpp/it18-25-designs-and-declarations.md

 It all boils down to this: when deciding between returning a reference and returning an object, your job is to make the choice that offers correct behavior.
 Let your compiler vendors wrestle with figuring out how to make that choice as inexpensive as possible.

 **Takeaways**
-* Never return a pointer or reference to a local stack object, a reference to a heap-allocated object, or a pointer or reference to a local static object if there is a chance that more than one such object will be needed.
-(Item 4 provides an example of a design where returning a reference to a local static is reasonable, at least in single-threaded environments.)
+* Never return a pointer or reference to a local stack object, a reference to a heap-allocated object, or a pointer or reference to a local `static` object if there is a chance that more than one such object will be needed.
+(Item 4 provides an example of a design where returning a reference to a local `static` is reasonable, at least in single-threaded environments.)

-### Declare data members private
+### Item 22.
+Declare data members `private`

-Why not public data members?
+Why not `public` data members?
 * Syntactic consistency (item 18), clients will know always to retrieve data members with getter functions instead of scratching their head trying to remember.
 * Member functions grant you more precise control.
 With member functions you can control read / write access, but with public members you can't.
 * Most importantly, encapsulation.
 If you implement access to a data member with a function, you can later replace the data member with a computation, and no clients will be affected.
 Hiding data members behind functional interfaces can offer all kinds of implementation flexibility.
-E.g. it makes it easy to notify other objects when data members are read or written, to verify class invariants and function pre-and postconditions, to perform synchronization in threaded environments, etc.
+E.g. it makes it easy to notify other objects when data members are read or written, to verify class invariants and function pre-and post-conditions, to perform synchronization in threaded environments, etc.

 If you hide your data members from your clients (i.e., encapsulate them), you can ensure that class invariants are always maintained, because only member functions can affect them.
 Furthermore, you reserve the right to change your implementation decisions later.
 Public means unencapsulated, and practically speaking, unencapsulated means unchangeable, especially for classes that are widely used.

-The argument against protected data members is similar.
+The argument against `protected` data members is similar.
-Aren't protected data members more encapsulated than public ones?
+Aren't `protected` data members more encapsulated than public ones?
 Practically speaking, the surprising answer is that they are not.
 Something's encapsulation is inversely proportional to the amount of code that might be broken if that something changes.

-Suppose we have a protected data member, and we eliminate it.
+Suppose we have a `protected` data member, and we eliminate it.
 How much code might be broken now?
 All the derived classes that use it, which is typically an unknowably large amount of code, not unlike the case with public data members.

-From an encapsulation point of view, there are really only two access levels: private (which offers encapsulation) and everything else (which doesn't).
+From an encapsulation point of view, there are really only two access levels: `private` (which offers encapsulation) and everything else (which doesn't).

 **Takeaways**
-* Declare data members private.
+* Declare data members `private`.
 It gives clients syntactically uniform access to data, affords fine-grained access control, allows invariants to be enforced, and offers class authors implementation flexibility
-* protected is no more encapsulated than public
+* `protected` is no more encapsulated than `public`

-### Prefer non-member non-friend functions to member functions
+### Item 23.
+Prefer non-member non-friend functions to member functions

 Often times you'll find yourself facing the choice of having a function being a member of a class, a function in this translation unit / namespace.
-Say, you have a an object o with member functions a, b, c, and there is an action abc() that calls o.a(), o.b(), o.c().
-Should abc() be a part of the class, or not (say, being a part of the namespace that the class is in)?
+Say, you have an object `o` with member functions `a`, `b`, `c`, and there is an action `abc()` that calls `o.a()`, `o.b()`, `o.c()`.
+Should `abc()` be a part of the class, or not (say, being a part of the namespace that the class is in)?

 Object-oriented principles dictate that data and the functions that operate on them should be bundled together.
 Object-oriented principles dictate that data should be as encapsulated as possible.